Breast Surgery and its effect on breastfeeding (part 2)

 Our experience with this procedure?

 So what results have we had?
-Only one mother that I can remember stopped breastfeeding despite our encouragement to keep breastfeeding.
+Only one mother that we can remember stopped breastfeeding despite our encouragement to keep breastfeeding.
 One mother had a recurrence of an abscess which was treated in the same way and she then she was cured.
 One mother, we feared, was developing a fistula (a leakage of milk from the site of the catheter insertion that does not stop), but in fact, after 3 weeks the leakage stopped.

 Does incision and drainage, the surgeon’s approach, prevent recurrence?
 No, according to the literature about 7% of abscesses recur after incision and drainage.
 As you can see, our results show a rate of recurrence of less than 1%.